Tunnel War: First confrontation

 The movie then cuts to a fighting scene between large numbers of Japanese and Chinese forces.
 Against superior firepower, the main Chinese army retreats while leaving local resistance militias in place to harass the enemy.
 Local villagers hide in tunnels below the surface of the village in order to escape the Japanese attackers.
 The Japanese seem to have some familiarity with this tactic as they search for and attempt to kill the occupants of these tunnels.
 The attack concludes with capture of a number of villagers and a flaming village being burnt as a result of raiding by the Japanese.

 Some time afterward, Chuanbao and a few militia are shown discussing their next course of action against the Japanese.
 One of the soldiers complain about having "too few people and too few weapons" but Brother Gao manages to restore the confidence of his men by rallying them for an attack.
 However, he is stopped by a middle aged woman, Xia Lin, who seems to hold authority over him.
 She tells them to meet back in the village for a village meeting.

 After reading aloud On Protracted War, a military strategy text by Mao Zedong, the villagers decide to begin digging extensive tunnels beneath the village in preparation for more fighting against the Japanese.

 Meanwhile, the Japanese hear of these resistance plans and plan a night raid on the village.
 The Japanese are almost able to sneak in completely undetected, but were accidentally discovered by Laozhong while he was outside for a stroll.
 Laozhong is able to ring the village bell, sounding the alarm, allowing the rest of the villagers to enter into the safety of the tunnels.
-The Japanese raiders surround Laozhong and the Japanese General Yamada shoots Laozhong.
+The Japanese raiders surround Laozhong and the Japanese Company Commander Yamada shoots Laozhong.
 Before he dies, Laozhong is able to use a grenade to kill several Japanese soldiers.

 The Japanese are initially unable to find anymore villagers so they begin to look for the tunnels by digging into the ground.
 Upon finding the tunnels, they pour water, spew smoke and potentially poison gas into the tunnels.
 After trying to plug up the smoke and gas, Chuanbao realizes that they can't hold out forever.
 In consultation with Xia Lin, he decides to go to the surface through a secret tunnel in order to draw away the Japanese.
 He secretly shoots at Yamada's hip, wounding him.
 Meanwhile, other nearby villages come to give aid by setting off fireworks which mimic the sounds of gunfire in order to intimidate the Japanese.
 Collaborationist Chinese Army General Binghui suggests that the Japanese retreat and Yamada grudgingly agrees.